Christmas dinner

 Christmas dinner is a meal traditionally eaten at Christmas.
 This meal can take place any time from the evening of Christmas Eve to the evening of Christmas Day itself.
 The meals are often particularly rich and substantial, in the tradition of the Christian feast day celebration, and form a significant part of gatherings held to celebrate the arrival of Christmastide.
 In many cases, there is a ritual element to the meal related to the religious celebration, such as the saying of grace.

 The actual meal consumed varies in different parts of the world with regional cuisines and local traditions.
 In many parts of the world, particularly former British colonies, the meal shares some connection with the English Christmas dinner involving roasted meats and pudding of some description.
 The Christmas pudding and Christmas cake evolved from this tradition.

-In countries without a lengthy Christian tradition, the Christmas meal may be more heavily influenced by popular culture.
-An example of this is Japan, where a KFC takeaway meal is traditionally consumed.

 Asia

 India

-Indian people cook a variety of foods, including biryani with chicken or mutton, chicken and mutton curry, followed by cake or sweets like kheer.
 Long established Christian communities such as Goan Catholics have pork dishes and beef dishes as part of their main course of their Christmas dinner.
-These include pork vindaloo and sorpatel.
+These include pork vindaloo and sarapatel.
 For dessert, a dish called bebinca is popular.

-The Kerala Christian community is the largest Christianity community in India.
-Keralites celebrate Christmas with midnight mass, Christmas carols and food.
-The Christmas celebration begins on Christmas Eve.
-Churches are decorated, Christmas trees and bigger Christmas stars from youth groups are the biggest attractions in Kerala.
-Pork Vindaloo, Beef Stew, and Mappas are the common dishes served during Christmas dinner.
-Keralites people go from home to home to celebrate and dance during carol time.
-All Keralites—including Hindus and Muslims—celebrate Christmas and share sweets and gifts and participate in carols and town celebrations.
-Plum cake is a famous dessert in Kerala and family come together and cut the cake after the midnight mass, the cutting of plum cakes after Christmas mass is treated as a tradition in Kerala.
+The largest Christian community in India, Plum cake is a famous dessert in Kerala and family come together and cut the cake after the midnight mass, the cutting of plum cakes after Christmas mass is treated as a tradition in Kerala.
 Occasionally, wines commonly made from grapes as well as pineapples, gooseberries or other fruit, are consumed.